AUSAXS/AUSAXS/README.md

 # Installation
 ## Compile from source
 The software can easily be compiled from source with only a few steps.
-GCC, Clang v15+, and MSVC are supported, though GCC is the preferred option for optimal efficiency.
+GCC v11+, Clang v15+, and MSVC 2022+ are supported, though GCC is the preferred option for optimal efficiency.

 ### Linux
 1. Make sure you have the prerequisites installed